 The results of the study have set up an unprecedented course to converting magnetic energy into the directed rotation of magnetization.

 The impact observed in the two-dimensional magnetic structures at present looks promising that it can potentially be used in nanoscale devices, for example, actuators, magnetic nanomotors, or sensors.

 In fact, since angular momentum is conserved and spin is a form of angular momentum, the variation in the system’s magnetic moment has the ability to generally cause a physical rotation of the system via the Einstein–de Haas effect.
 It can also be used in magnetic memory in which bits can be stored by carrying out local heating using laser pulses.

-‘Emergent dynamic chirality in a thermally driven artificial spin ratchet’ has been published in the journal Nature Materials.
+The paper titled ‘Emergent dynamic chirality in a thermally driven artificial spin ratchet’ has been published in the journal Nature Materials.

 The European Union’s Horizon 2020 research and innovation program, the Engineering and Physical Sciences Research Council (EPSRC), the Vienna Science and Technology Fund, and the Royal Society funded the study.